-Black Crook Peak is the highest in the Sheeprock Mountains and more impressive the highest out of 9 Central Utah Desert Ranges.
+Black Crook Peak is the highest in the Sheeprock Mountains and more impressive the highest out of 9 Central Utah Desert Ranges

 About an hour and half drive from Salt Lake City or Provo, Black Crook Peak offers solitude, excellent desert views and the challenging Southeast Ridge

 and located on the east extent.
 These mountains are about 50 miles (as the crow flies) west-southwest of Provo and more specifically Black Crook Peak is 9 miles southwest of Vernon, Utah.
 With the exception of the rocky southeast ridge, the majority of the range is rolling and does not have much rock showing.

 who live on and around the Sheeprock Mountains.
 This mountain range was also home to many underground mines.
 The mines, dating back to the 1870’s and operated as recently as World War II, yielded gold, silver, copper, tungsten, lead and iron.
 Most of the mines are now closed off to the public.
 Nowadays, Black Crook Peak and most of the Sheeprock Mountains are part of the Wasatch-Cache National Forest

 Black Crook Peak has 3074 feet of prominence

 If you are coming from the Provo area it is probably closer via the Provo driving route.
 Also, if coming from Provo you will pass through Eureka a neat ghost town

 Some of these roads might not be labeled so use your odometer, Faust Road, Benmore Road and Harker Road were not labeled when I visited.
 The access road is passable for sedans to the start of the junipers (approx 6200 feet).
 From here on, the road gets a little rougher but is passable to high clearance vehicles.
 If you have a high clearance vehicle you will be able to continue another 2.5 miles and to the start

 To get to Black Crook Peak from Salt Lake City (83.5 miles) :

 Head south on I-15 to the town of Lehi, where you will take State Highway 73 west.
 After following 73 for 25 miles you will go over Five Mile Pass, almost immediately after crossing the pass take a left onto Faust Road.
 There will be signs for the Pony Express Road also.
 Follow Faust road for 13.5 miles to where it ends at State Highway 36.
 Take a left onto 36 and head towards Vernon, after passing through Vernon, State Highway 36 takes a large bend and starts heading east.
 At 6.5 miles from Faust road, right after the bend there is a well-graded dirt road that heads south called Benmore Road.
 Follow Benmore road south for 5 miles where it ends at a T intersection, take a right on Harker Road.
 Continue on Harker Road for 2.8 miles, just before Harker Road bends and starts heading south, go straight through the cattle guard and keep on going east for as far as you can.
-If you have a high clearance vehicle, continue until you reach the Southeast Ridge.
+If you have a high clearance vehicle, continue until you reach the Southeast Ridge

 To get to Black Crook Peak from Provo (71.5 miles) :

 Head south on I-15 to the town of Santaquin, where you will take State Highway 6 west 20 miles towards Eureka.
 Continue west past Eureka for 1.75 miles to highway 36 which breaks off and heads northwest.
 Continue on highway 36 for 20 miles towards Vernon, just before Vernon the road will have a large bend to the north, just before this bend take a left and head south on Benmore Road.
 Follow Benmore road south for 5 miles where it ends at a T intersection, take a right on Harker Road.
 Continue on Harker Road for 2.8 miles, just before Harker Road bends and starts heading south, go straight through the cattle guard and keep on going east for as far as you can.
-If you have a high clearance vehicle, continue until you reach the Southeast Ridge.
+If you have a high clearance vehicle, continue until you reach the Southeast Ridge

 I would recommend camping in the Sheeprock Mountains.
 Camping is allowed; there are several undeveloped camping spots as the access road enters the junipers, passable to sedans.
 Further into the canyon, passable to high clearance vehicles, are nicer undeveloped camping spots.
 Firewood and a seasonal water source are available here.
 Outside of this canyon there are many other excellent undeveloped camping spots in the various canyons in the Sheeprock Mountains.